ITIL® Foundation

 • The Deming Cycle (plan, do, check, act)

-This chapter presents the key principles and models of service management and how to maintain balance amongst some of the opposing forces within service management.
+This chapter presents the key principles and models of service management and how to balance opposing forces within service management.

 • Importance of people, processes, products and partners for service management